3 things I wish I’d known before the pandemic hit

-Ok, we already knew this before the pandemic hit - great fundraisers are great relationship builders.
-But this past year brought it into sharp relief like never before.
+Ok, we already knew this before the pandemic - great fundraisers are great relationship builders.

-It doesn’t matter what kind of fundraising you’re doing - from major gifts, to corporate partnerships, to direct marketing, all successful fundraising has a strong relationship at its centre.
+It doesn’t matter what kind of fundraising you’re doing - from major gifts, to corporate partnerships, to direct marketing, all successful fundraising has a strong relationship at its center.

-Organizations that recognized the importance of relationships, and invested in their fundraising and relationship building prior to the pandemic, had the greatest fundraising success in 2020.
+Organizations that recognized and invested in their fundraising and relationship building prior to the pandemic, have had the greatest fundraising success over the past two years.

-Organizations that stopped fundraising for fear of “offending” donors, or a misguided belief that fundraising was somehow inappropriate during the pandemic?
+Organizations that stopped fundraising for fear of “offending” donors?
 These are the organizations that struggled the most.

 It’s crucial to understand the role emotions play when it comes to working with donors.

-But what gets less attention is the importance of understanding the role of emotion when it comes to OUR behaviour as fundraisers, as well as the behaviour of decision makers like our boards and bosses.
+But what gets less attention is the importance of understanding how emotions impact OUR behaviour as fundraisers, as well as the behaviour of decision makers like boards and bosses.

-The sooner we start recognizing this reality, the more we can do to manage it.
+The sooner we recognize this reality, the more we can do to manage it.

 Self-compassion is a concept I’ve always struggled with.
-I grew up with the belief that you need to be tough on yourself in order to grow and achieve your dreams.
-Do you identify with this idea as well?
+I grew up with the belief you need to be tough on yourself in order to succeed.

 Self-compassion is also an important skill for organizations to support and build within teams, especially when it comes to addressing the emotional and financial cost of fundraiser burnout.

-And I want to hear from you - leave me a comment and let me know, what have you discovered about yourself, your organization and your fundraising over the course of this challenging year?
+So, what have you discovered about yourself, your organization and your fundraising over the course of these challenging years?
 I’d love you to share your experience!